Johngtka/BakeryManagerApp/README.md

 # BakeryManagerApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

-## Development server
+## Deployed app

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Navigate to `https://johngtka.github.io/BakeryManagerApp/`.
+The New versions and builds is Deployed every 2 weeks

 ## Code scaffolding